kenchikuliu/clicky/README.md

+Update: April 27, 2026.

+Hi there!
+I'm Farza, the guy that made Clicky.

+The existing codebase remains open source.
+Tinker with it, make it yours, start a company out of it, do whatever you want I don't mind.
+But, for all the new stuff I'm hacking on, gonna keep it private.
+To get the latest Clicky, you can go [here](https://www.heyclicky.com/).

+I also tweeted about this [here](https://x.com/FarzaTV/status/2043402737828962489).

+Go crazy with this repo!!
+It's an MIT license.

 # Hi, this is Clicky.
 It's an AI teacher that lives as a buddy next to your cursor.
 It can see your screen, talk to you, and even point at stuff.
 Kinda like having a real teacher next to you.